Beneath all those cool character animations, smart enemies, and fun game mechanics in your favorite games is one thing: math.

 While math is useful even in the art side of game development, it’s the programmers who make use of it to create the characters, mechanics, and more.

 Without math, programmers wouldn’t be able to make objects in the game do even the simplest of things, including movement.

-Game code combined with variables, vectors, and more are what tell Sonic to run slowly when the player barely presses the D-pad, run faster when at full dash, stop completely when he runs into a solid object, and run move differently when underwater.
+Game code combined with variables, vectors, and more is what tells Sonic to run slowly when the player barely presses the D-pad, runs faster when at a full dash, stops completely when he runs into a solid object, and run move differently when underwater.

 It’s not hard to see why a game without programming and math would just be a bunch of pretty, useless art.

-Together they allow games to simulate our world, such as moving water and physics, as well as to deliver something outside real world possibilities.
+Together they allow games to simulate our worlds, such as moving water and physics, as well as to deliver something outside real-world possibilities.